 Flogas for Solar Panel Owners

-Flogas pays 18.5 c/kWh under the Clean Export Guarantee scheme, the same headline rate as Bord Gáis and Energia, with a bi-monthly payment cadence.
+Flogas pays an 18.5 c/kWh export rate under the Clean Export Guarantee, the same headline microgeneration payment as Bord Gáis and Energia, credited every 2 months.
 Flogas is gas-led with a smaller (~80,000) electricity customer base and is most attractive for households already on a Flogas dual-fuel plan.

 Last verified 6 May 2026